 Incorporated Societies Act 2022

-The Incorporated Societies Act 2022 was passed on 5 April 2022, and as a result, significant changes around membership, governance, general meetings, dispute resolution, winding up, financial reporting and auditing have been made.
+The Incorporated Societies Act 2022 was passed on 5 April 2022, and came into force on 5 October 2023.
+As a result, significant changes around membership, governance, general meetings, dispute resolution, winding up, financial reporting and auditing have been made.
 Below is a summary of the key changes you should know about.

-Re-registration will involve filing a constitution that is compliant with the new Act.
+Re-registration will involve filing a constitution that is compliant with the 2022 Act.
 Clubs that fail to re-register before April 2026 will cease to be incorporated and will be removed from the Register.

 What are the key changes?